 All jurors receive $50.00 per day, and $0.575 per mile traveled to and from the courthouse.
-The court will calculate your mileage using your address that is on file with the court.
+If you choose to take a rideshare (e.g., Uber, taxi, Lyft), you will be reimbursed for the rideshare expenses and will not receive mileage reimbursement.
 If you live 60 miles or more from the courthouse, you may choose to stay overnight during your jury service and/or the night before selection.
-If you choose to stay at a hotel, you will be reimbursed the actual cost of your lodging (not to exceed the current government rate) plus a flat per diem rate for your meals and incidental expenses.
-You must submit your original hotel bill to the Jury Clerk to claim this reimbursement.
+If you choose to stay at a hotel, you will be reimbursed the actual cost of your lodging (not to exceed the current government rate) to cover the costs of lodging and a flat per diem rate to cover meals and incidental expenses.
 If you choose to stay with a friend or relative, rather than a hotel, you will receive a flat per diem rate to cover the costs of meals and incidental expenses.

 - If I am selected, when will the trial start?

-Generally, the trial begins the same day that you report for jury selection.
+Generally, the trial begins the same day or the following day, that you report for jury selection.

 - Will I be sequestered (spend the night away from home)?